Holman Brothers: Compressors

 Holman began to manufacture compressors.
 The first "Cornish" compressors were built to designs adapted from existing steam engines.

-1894-Holman manufactured the largest compressor plant ever used in Cornwall.
+In 1894, Holman manufactured the largest compressor plant ever used in Cornwall.
 Installed at Carn Brea Mine.

-1945-Holman employed Jim Hodge who had worked with Whittle to develop the first jet engines to design a jet engine driving extra compressor stages to create a very compact high output compressor for portable use.
+In 1945, Holman employed Jim Hodge who had worked with Whittle to develop the first jet engines to design a jet engine driving extra compressor stages to create a very compact high output compressor for portable use.
 The parts were mostly made in the company's tool room.
 Like the Rover jet car of the same era, the excessive fuel consumption made the project non-viable.
 It was largely the investment in this project which forced the company from being a private family owned business into a public limited company with significant outside investors.

 1954 or thereabouts Holman Bros took over the Climax Rock Drill and Engineering Works formerly Stephens Iron foundry.

 1959-Holman introduced the Rotair, Britain's first single stage oil flooded rotary screw compressor.

 1961 Trade names included Holbit rock drill steels, Dustuctor – a dust containment system, Goodyear Pumps which used an Archemedies screw principle with a meshing disc which was capable of pumping strawberry jam without crushing the strawberries, Tractair – a compressor mounted on the PTO of a tractor, Rotair, Maxam – Maxam Power ltd who produced pneumatic control components.

-1968-A merger took place with Broomwade to form CompAir Holman.
+In 1968, a merger took place with Broomwade to form CompAir Holman.
 The ownership of the group then passed to Imperial Continental Gas which included Calor Gas.
 The group rather drifted during this period before being sold to the Siebe Group which proceeded to asset strip the group.